Strategic brand positioning and communication experts.

 Originally a journalist at Thomson Reuters (commodities, not celebrities), Tom’s writing has shaped everything from social campaigns to white papers, brand manifestos to national charity ads.
 Over the years, he’s worked on both agency and client side with brands such as McCain Foods, Cadbury’s and NatWest as well as in the Third Sector for children’s charity Barnardo’s and outdoors arts organisation Walk the Plank.
 Whatever the sector, he’s created engaging communications that have helped brands sound more human, more distinctive, or just more like themselves.

-Tom leads content strategy and creative, working with clients to shape the voice, tone, and big ideas behind their brands.
+Tom leads research, insights and content strategy, working with clients to shape the voice, tone, and big ideas behind their brands.
 He’s a firm believer that every brand has a story - he’s just here to help dig it out, sharpen it up, and get it into the world with purpose.

 He also thinks semicolons are misunderstood and that copy should never be an afterthought.